Security Deposits for Room Rentals in Los Angeles: What to Expect

 -

-Excessive cleaning required
+Excessive cleaning beyond normal wear

-Normal wear and tear cannot be deducted.
+Normal wear and tear cannot legally be deducted.

 Security Deposits for International Students